freenas/freenas-docs/userguide/services.rst

-.. note:: For USB devices, the easiest way to determine the correct device name is to check the box "Show console messages" in :menuselection:`System --> Advanced`.
+.. note:: For USB devices, the easiest way to determine the correct device name is to check the box :guilabel:`Show console messages` in
+   :menuselection:`System --> Advanced`.
    Plug in the USB device and console messages show the name of the */dev/ugenX.X* device, where the X's are the numbers that show on